hyagli/cdc-python-netcore/README.md

         event_type = models.CharField(max_length=255, db_column='type')
         payload = models.BinaryField()

 You can read the [Debezium documentation](https://debezium.io/documentation/reference/configuration/outbox-event-router.html) for details.
-The `payload` column is special here since it will hold the serialized protobuf value and it will be passed transparently by Debezium to Kafka.
+The `payload` column is special here since it will hold the binary serialized protobuf value and it will be passed transparently by Debezium to Kafka.
+This way, the downstream services can consume this payload without any dependency to Debezium.

 To populate the outbox table, I used the `save_model` method of admin view: